cogentcore/core/text/lines/README.md

 ## Events

-Two standard events are sent by the `Lines`:
+Two standard events are sent to listeners attached to views (always with no mutex lock on Lines):
 * `events.Input` (use `OnInput` to register a function to receive) is sent for every edit large or small.
 * `events.Change` (`OnChange`) is sent for major changes: new text, opening files, saving files, `EditDone`.

 Widgets should listen to these to update rendering and send their own events.
+Other widgets etc should only listen to events on the Widgets, not on the underlying Lines object, in general.

 ## Files